SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    but there might be a way to simplify it.

-Because ``mapInPlace`` changes the array, it has a write access to ``numbers`` for the duration.
+Because ``mapInPlace`` changes the array, it has a write access to ``numbers`` for the duration of the function call.
 Just like the read access for ``map``, the write access for ``mapInPlace`` spans several steps --- overlapping with the read inside the closure to get the first element of the array.
-Differs parts of the program
-are reading from and writing to the same memory at the same time.
+Different parts of the program are reading from and writing to the same memory at the same time which is a violation of memory safety.

 .. image:: ../images/memory_mapInPlace_2x.png
    :align: center